cancerberoSgx/prettier-eslint-gallery/README.md

 static-server .
 ```

-# issues / TODOS
+# issues / TODO

- * probably we will need to rename this project to someting more generic if we decide to use other tools besides prettier
+ * probably we will need to rename this project to something more generic if we decide to use other tools besides prettier
- * test if thi works : npm install -g gallery
+ * test if this works : npm install -g gallery
  * npm publish
  * test node api doc in readme

  * --input to accept globs

- * add a static html that shows inputs and linkts to each output style <--- WIP
+ * add a static HTML that shows inputs and links to each output style <--- WIP

- * make a tool to check each of the stylesif they really work - check abobe. count errors before an after and report.
+ * make a tool to check each of the styles if they really work - check above. count errors before an after and report.

- * acept custom eslint - like for security - performance...
+ * accept custom eslint - like for security - performance...
  * we are installing all the eslint plugins in the same project - but i notice that standard and airbnb require particular versions of plugins and they could be incompatible... try to separate individual projects in

   * https://github.com/gulpjs/eslint-config-gulp